simonmichael/hledger_site/index.md

 Building and supporting good software and documentation requires a lot of time and life energy.
 Maybe these thousands of person-hours have helped you ?
-You can give back at any level and be one of the generous sponsors helping to sustain and accelerate this project and its core mission of helping more people achieve financial freedom.
+You can give back at any level and be one of the generous sponsors helping to support this project and its core mission of helping more people achieve financial literacy and empowerment.
+Thank you!

 <!-- keep synced with README.md: -->

-Sponsor Simon (project leader):
+- Sponsor Simon (project leader):
 [![github](https://img.shields.io/badge/Sponsor_on-Github-limegreen "Sponsor the project leader via Github")](https://github.com/sponsors/simonmichael)
 [![liberapay](https://img.shields.io/badge/Sponsor_on-Liberapay-limegreen "Sponsor the project leader via Liberapay")](https://liberapay.com/simonmichael)
 [![paypal](https://www.paypal.com/en_US/i/btn/x-click-but04.gif "Give one time or recurringly via Paypal")](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5J33NLXYXCYAY)
+<br><br> <!-- trying to space list items a little.. in firefox, one makes more space than two -->

-Sponsor the hledger project with your organisation:
+- Sponsor the hledger project with your organisation:
 [![OpenCollective](https://opencollective.com/hledger/sponsors/badge.svg)][oc contributors] <!-- wrong count --> \
 [![](https://opencollective.com/hledger/sponsor/0/avatar.svg)](https://opencollective.com/hledger/sponsor/0/website)
 [![](https://opencollective.com/hledger/sponsor/1/avatar.svg)](https://opencollective.com/hledger/sponsor/1/website)